johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.push`` - Should vaadin push be enabled for the application.
 Default is false.
 * ``vaadin.debug`` - Should the application be run in debug mode.
 Default is true.
 * ``vaadin.profiler`` - Should the vaadin client side profiler be enabled.
 Default is false.
+* ``vaadin.eclipseOutputDir`` - The directory where Eclipse will output its compiled classes.
+Default is project.sourceSets.main.output.classesDir.

 ## Vaadin GWT configurations
 * ``vaadin.gwt.style`` - Compilation style of the GWT compiler.
 Default is OBF.